stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 public web service with no authentication, and will hide it from the Android UI or from the 'list devices' Almond command.
-Other important types are cloud-only and phone-only, which will prevent your code from being instantiated outside of the right ThingEngine installation.
+Other important types are cloud-only and phone-only, which will prevent your code from being instantiated outside of the right ThingSystem installation.
 Use them if you need platform specific APIs.
 Apart from previously mentioned types, each device _must_ has at least one type from the following seven types: `media`, `social-network`, `home`,